GabrielGhe/GabrielGhe.github.io/_posts/2015-02-14-express-3-vs-express-4.md

 title: "Express 3 vs Express 4"
 description: ""
 category: javascript
-tags: [express, nodejs, web]
+tags: [expressjs, nodejs, web]
 ---
 {% include JB/setup %}

 <!-- Overview -->
 <h3>Overview</h3>

 This post is all about the differences between Express v3 and v4.
-You can find more information [here](https://scotch.io/bar-talk/expressjs-4-0-new-features-and-upgrading-from-3-0)
+You can find more information [here](http://expressjs.com/guide/migrating-4.html)